Originally published Feb. 20, 2017, updated Aug. 15, 2018.

 SAP Sybase ASE

-SAP Sybase ASE used to be known as Sybase, and was part of the database power trio: Sybase, Oracle and IBM.
-It lost share and eventually sold to SAP.
+Under its previous name Sybase, it was part of the database power trio: Sybase, Oracle and IBM.
+It lost market share and was eventually sold to SAP.

 For enterprise organizations with huge data warehouses, Teradata database fits the bill.

 This self-described Very Large Database System (VLDB) was the first database focused on handling terabytes of data.

 It features intelligent optimization which responds rapidly to requests.